deweb-io/token/README.md

 ## Tests

 The eos components are either completely standard or maintained and tested by Bancor, so we only need tests for the ethereum components.
-These tests are all run on hardhat, which makes it easy to test on the internal hardhat network, on a local ganache-cli environment, or on a mainnet fork.
+These tests are all run on Hardhat, which makes it easy to test on the internal Hardhat network, on a local ganache-cli environment, or on a mainnet fork.

-To test on hardhat network:
+To test on Hardhat network:
 ```shell
 npx hardhat test
 ```